afieqa/Artificial-Intelligence/README.md

 - 5 directories, 10 files

-The dataset/ directory contains the data described in the “Our COVID-19 face mask detection dataset” section.
+The dataset/ directory contains the data described in the “Our License Car Plate detection dataset” section.

-Three image examples/ are provided so that you can test the static image face mask detector.
+Three image examples/ are provided so that you can test the static image license car plate detector.

 We’ll be reviewing three Python scripts in this tutorial: